telecomsante/dnpm/README.md

 > An example of an [alpine-node][4] image having all the build tools necessary for using [node-gyp][5] is [erdii/nodejs-alpine-buildtools][6].
 >
-> The alternate image must host a user having administration rights.
+> The alternate image must host a user having administration rights (without using su or sudo) as the entry point of `dnpm` needs to operate bind mounts within the container.
 >
 > Also note that operating with a user other than root almost certainly means that its home directory will not be `/root` and that you will have to use the `-h` option.